dnorton94/TADHack/README.md

 # TADHack

 TADHack Global is a hackathon that helps people learn about the latest Internet, IT, and Telecoms technologies; and use those technologies to solve problems that matter.
+For the 2019 TADHack London competition, RabbitDesk.AI wanted to reduce the average-time-to-hire for companies from 25 days to 5 days.
+Our attempt is to reduce average-time-to-hire, improve candidate experience and save money for Employeers.

+We achieved this by creating a voice chat bot that analyzes the applicants resume and interviews the applicant on behalf on the employeer.
+We use natural language processing to personalize the conversation.
+We then used AWS comprehend to analyze then conversation that will futher filter the candidate with assistance of the employeer.
+As a prerequisite of the competition we used SimWood webhooks to authenticate redirect the applicants call to the appropreiate Twilio conversational bot.

+## Prerequisites

 ## Installation